Things To Do With Other People

 Drinking, getting drunk

-Not everyone's cup of tea, but you gotta admit that some people are into it.
+It's not everyone's cup of tea, but you have to admit that many people are into it.
 Often this is mixed with something else (e.g., clubbing, playing golf), at other times some friends will make a night solely out of getting wasted.

 Doing drugs

-Definitely not everyone's thing, but I'd rather mention it here because it is a common enough activity people do, rather than gloss over it.
-Among the people I know who use weed, "Wanna come over to my place and smoke up?" is a common excuse to get together.
+This is definitely not everyone's thing, but I want to mention it here because it is a common enough activity people do, rather than gloss over it.
+Among people who smoke weed, "Wanna come over to my place and smoke up?" is a common excuse to get together.
 It's like an instant activity you can pull out of your pocket.
-People will make an event out of doing other drugs as well (e.g., taking shrooms and sitting around a park all day).
+People will make an event out of doing other drugs as well (e.g., taking shrooms and sitting around a park).

 More one-off activities